Improving Workplace Safety with OSHA Training

 The Importance of LAB 220-h Compliance When Resolving DOB and ECB Violations

 Under the New York building code, the contractor you hire must have completed OSHA 10 training in order to reduce the risks of injury to a person or damage to the building.
-In other words, the contractor must be well-versed and trained on the best practices of worksite safety.
-If an OSHA inspector enters the job site and finds violations, he or she could shut down the work until the violations are corrected.
+In other words, the contractor must be well-versed on subjects highlighted in the likes of these tool box topics and trained on the best practices of worksite safety.
+If a contractor or construction worker does not practice worksite safety and it results in an accident or injury, this could result in a lawsuit.
+You can visit Frekhtman & Associates for more information on this.
+Furthermore, if an OSHA inspector enters the job site and finds violations, he or she could shut down the work until the violations are corrected.
 This is just one more headache to deal with before your ECB violation, DOB violation or gas company violation is corrected.
 Not to mention, it could delay the completion of work, and if you have a violation, you know that the work must be completed by the date on the violation notice.

 John Farr – OSHA 10 Compliant, Master Plumber